SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Fallback(AttributeChangeType):
 ```

 A special type for `FlatAttributeChange`.
-Effects with this type are only evaluated if the accumalated applied value or applied rate of all other effects is outside of a specified interval.
+Effects with this type are only evaluated if the accumulated applied value or applied rate of all other effects is outside of a specified interval.
 The interval is defined by the `FlatAttributeChange` object that has its `type` member set to `Fallback`.
 Upper and lower bounds are `[min_change_rate,max_change_rate]` (continuous effects) and `[min_change_value,max_change_value]` (discrete effects).
 The fallback effect is also evaluated if no other `FlatAttributeChange` effect is present or matched to any resistances.
 However, fallback effects still needs to be matched against a resistance object with `type` set to `Fallback`.

 For example, effects that utilize fallback can be used to model minimum or maximum damage of a game entity.